soos3d/ai-stuff-huggingface-elevenlabs/ai-stuff/README.md

 # AI Stuff

-Welcome to this showcase of using pre-made AI models to build powerful AI applications, with the combined strengths of Hugging Face and ElevenLabs in this case.
+Welcome to this showcase of using pre-made AI models and Next.js 13 to build powerful AI applications, with the combined strengths of Hugging Face and ElevenLabs in this case.

 - [Hugging Face](https://huggingface.co/): A leading provider of Natural Language Processing (NLP) tools and pre-trained AI models.